-(BUENAS) to make these estimates [11].
-First we present a technological economic analysis of fan efficiency improvement options followed by global energy savings estimates.
-Finally we discuss implications for design of market transformation programs, and conclude the paper.
+This study assesses the potential for global ceiling fan energy-efficiency improvement.
+We analyze the cost-effectiveness of ceiling fan efficiency improvements while estimating the global potential for both energy consumption and CO2-e emission reductions.
+We utilize the Bottom-Up Energy Analysis System (BUENAS) to make these estimates (McNeil et al. 2012).
+First, we present a technological economic analysis of fan efficiency improvement options followed by global energy saving estimates.
+Finally, we discuss implications for the design of market transformation programs and conclude the paper.